kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It is related to the fifth to eighth ribs on the right side
 	E. It is in contact with the pylorus in the angle between the diverging rib cartilage of opposite sides

-#### Answer: D. It is related to the fifth to eighth ribs on the right side - ?
+#### Answer: D. It is related to the fifth to eighth ribs on the right side - *FALSE* = C. It is related to the seventh and eighth costal cartilages on the left side - TRUE
+- The superior surface of the liver comprises part of both lobes; as a whole, it is convex and fits under the vault of the diaphragm, which in front separates it on the right from the sixth to the tenth ribs and their cartilages, and on the left from the seventh and eighth costal cartilages.
+Its middle part lies behind the xiphoid process and, in the angle between the diverging rib cartilage of opposite sides, it is in contact with the abdominal wall.
+Behind this the diaphragm separates the liver from the lower part of the lungs and pleurae, the heart and pericardium, and the right costal arches from the seventh to the eleventh ribs inclusive.
+It is completely covered by peritoneum, except along the line of attachment of the falciform ligament.

 ### Q1.74
 A 45-year-old man with Barrett’s oesophagus underwent oesophagoscopy to grade the intestinal metaplasia.
 Which of the following statements about the oesophagus is true?

 	A. It is about 35cm long
 	B. It mainly occupies the middle mediastinum
-	C. It enters the abdomen opposite the twelfth thoracic vertebra - F
+	C. It enters the abdomen opposite the twelfth thoracic vertebra
-	D. It receives its arterial supply from the thyrocervical trunk - F
+	D. It receives its arterial supply from the thyrocervical trunk
-	E. It is supplied by the phrenic nerve - F
+	E. It is supplied by the phrenic nerve

-#### Answer: A. It is about 35cm long - ?
+#### Answer: A. It is about 35cm long - *FALSE* = D. It receives its arterial supply from the thyrocervical trunk - TRUE
+- The oesophagus is a muscular canal, about 23–25cm (10 inches) long, extending from the pharynx to the stomach.
+It begins in the neck at the lower border of the cricoid cartilage, opposite the sixth cervical vertebra, descends along the front of the vertebral column, through the superior and posterior mediastina, passes through the diaphragm and, entering the abdomen, ends at the cardiac orifice of the stomach, opposite the eleventh thoracic vertebra.
+The arteries supplying the oesophagus are derived from the inferior thyroid branch of the thyrocervical trunk, the descending thoracic aorta, the left gastric branch of the coeliac artery and the left inferior phrenic branch of the abdominal aorta.
+They have for the most part a longitudinal direction.
+The nerves are derived from the vagi and the sympathetic trunks; they form a plexus, in which there are groups of ganglion cells, between the two layers of the muscular coats, and also a second plexus in the submucous tissue.

 ### Q1.75
 A stab wound into the ischiorectal fossa 2cm lateral to the anal canal is likely to damage:

 	A. The perineal body
-	B. The pudendal nerve - F
+	B. The pudendal nerve
-	C. The vesicular bulb - F
+	C. The vesicular bulb
 	D. The inferior rectal artery
-	E. The crus of the penis  F
+	E. The crus of the penis

-#### Answer: A. The perineal body - ?
+#### Answer: A. The perineal body - *FALSE* = B. The pudendal nerve - TRUE
+- The pudendal nerve is found about 2cm lateral to the anal canal, so it is the structure most likely to be damaged by the stab wound.
+The crus of the penis is the lateral part of the corpus cavernosum found at the base of the penis.
+It is anterior, not lateral, to the anal canal.
+The perineal body is a structure found in the female only; it is a fibromuscular mass found in the plane between the anal canal and the perineal membrane, which serves at the convergence of several muscles.
+It is anterior to the anal canal.
+The inferior rectal artery is a branch of the internal pudendal artery, which delivers blood to the inferior part of the rectum.
+It would not be injured by the stabbing because it is located on the surface of the rectum, not 2cm lateral to the anal canal.
+Finally, the vesicular bulb is a structure of erectile tissue located on either side of the vestibule of the vagina, attached to the perineal membrane, so it would be anterior to the site of the stabbing.

 ### Q1.76
 A 78-year-old man with acute urinary retention was noticed to have benign prostatic hyperplasia on digital examination per rectum.
-Which of the following statements about the prostate gland is true?
+Which of the following statements about the _prostate gland_ is true?

 	A. It is situated immediately above the internal urethral orifice
-	B. It is held in place by the ischioprostatic ligaments - F
+	B. It is held in place by the ischioprostatic ligaments
-	C. It is invested by the inferior fascia of the urogenital diaphragm - F
+	C. It is invested by the inferior fascia of the urogenital diaphragm
-	D. It is a purely glandular body - F
+	D. It is a purely glandular body
-	E. It is perforated by the ejaculatory ducts - F
+	E. It is perforated by the ejaculatory ducts

-#### Answer: A. It is situated immediately above the internal urethral orifice - ?
+#### Answer: A. It is situated immediately above the internal urethral orifice - *FALSE* = E. It is perforated by the ejaculatory ducts - TRUE
+- The prostate is a firm, partly glandular and partly muscular body, which is placed immediately below the internal urethral orifice and around the start of the urethra.
+It is situated in the pelvic cavity, below the lower part of the symphysis pubis, above the superior fascia of the urogenital diaphragm and in front of the rectum, through which it may be distinctly felt, especially when enlarged.
+It is about the size of a chestnut and somewhat conical in shape; for examination it presents a base, an apex, and an anterior, a posterior and two lateral surfaces.
+It is held in its position by the puboprostatic ligaments, the superior fascia of the urogenital diaphragm, which invests the prostate and the start of the membranous portion of the urethra, and the anterior portions of the levator ani muscles, which pass backwards from the pubis and embrace the sides of the prostate.
+From the support that they afford to the prostate, these portions of the levator ani are named the levator prostatae.
+The prostate is perforated by the urethra and the ejaculatory ducts.
+The urethra usually lies along the junction of its anterior with its middle third.
+The ejaculatory ducts pass obliquely downwards and forwards through the posterior part of the prostate, and open into the prostatic portion of the urethra.

 ### Q1.77
 A 17-year-old girl presented to the Emergency Department with typical ureteric colic.
-Which of the following statements about the ureter is true?
+Which of the following statements about the _ureter_ is true?

-	A. It measures about 15cm in length - F
+	A. It measures about 15cm in length
-	B. On the right side at its origin it is covered by the ascending part of the duodenum - F
+	B. On the right side at its origin it is covered by the ascending part of the duodenum
 	C. On the left side it is crossed by the left colic vessels
 	D. It receives direct arterial supply from the descending aorta
-	E. It is supplied by the genitofemoral nerve - F
+	E. It is supplied by the genitofemoral nerve

-#### Answer: D. It receives direct arterial supply from the descending aorta - T
+#### Answer: D. It receives direct arterial supply from the descending aorta - *FALSE* = C. On the left side it is crossed by the left colic vessels - TRUE
+- The ureter measures from 25 to 30cm in length; it is a thick-walled, narrow, cylindrical tube that is directly continuous near the lower end of the kidney with the tapering extremity of the renal pelvis.
+It runs downwards and medially in front of the psoas major; entering the pelvic cavity, it finally opens into the fundus of the bladder.
+At its origin the right ureter is usually covered by the descending part of the duodenum, and in its course downwards lies to the right of the IVC; it is crossed by the right colic and ileocolic vessels, whereas near the superior aperture of the pelvis it passes behind the lower part of the mesentery and the terminal part of the ileum.
+The left ureter is crossed by the left colic vessels; near the superior aperture of the pelvis it passes behind the sigmoid colon and its mesentery.
+The arteries supplying the ureter are branches from the renal, internal spermatic, hypogastric and inferior vesical.
+The nerves are derived from the inferior mesenteric, spermatic and pelvic plexus.

 ### Q1.78
 A 20-year-old Asian man is seen in the orthopaedics outpatient clinic by a junior house officer with complaints of a large tender mass over the back and a similar mass in the ipsilateral groin.
 The junior house officer diagnoses tuberculosis of the lumbar spine with a cold abscess that has tracked along a muscle to the groin.

 Which of the following muscles is most likely to be involved?

 	A. Gluteus maximus
 	B. Gluteus minimus